localhost-server/ShipmentQR/README.md

 2. Open your browser and go to `http://localhost:8501`

-3. Upload your spreadsheet (CSV or Excel)
+3. Upload your spreadsheet (CSV or Excel) with artist information

-4. View, download, or print QR codes for each row
+4. View, download, or print QR codes for each artist

 ## Project Structure